 In terms of career development, more time away from colleagues and fellow UXers means less time for traditional networking.
-Generally speaking, there’s less time in the same room as your manager or others responsible for hiring and promotion—and fewer in-person meetups and networking events taking place.
+Generally speaking, there’s less time in the same room as your manager or others responsible for hiring and promotion—and fewer in-person networking events taking place.
+While a lot of our UX networking tips still apply, it might be time to change tack.
 This makes it even more important than ever to communicate well with your colleagues, find new ways to be more visible in the company (often a factor in promotions), and master your online networking skills.

 5. More remote work means a stronger emphasis on soft skills and core competencies.